CharlieNestor/sunflower_yield_analysis/README.md

 To use this project:

 1. Clone the repository to your local machine.
-2. Ensure you have the required dependencies installed (see `requirements.txt`).
+2. Ensure you have the required dependencies installed (see `requirements.txt`) in a virtual environment.
 3. Run the notebooks in the following order:
    - `EDA_cleaning.ipynb`
    - `Yield_mapping.ipynb`